Living With Hyperacusis – Noise Sensitivity

 So What Is Hyperacusis?

 Hyperacusis is an abnormal sensitivity to sound.
-For those suffering from severe hyperacusis, it can be an extremely debilitating hearing condition that doesn’t just cause discomfort but for someone like myself at times horrendous pain.
+For those suffering from severe hyperacusis, especially very painful hypersensitivity, it can be an extremely debilitating hearing condition that doesn’t just cause discomfort but for someone like myself at times horrendous pain.
 Now sadly some people confuse Hyperacusis with Misophonia which is a dislike to particular sounds.
 There is also a perception that the person is experiencing just sensitivity and uncomfortableness but for some of us the pain can be literally so painful it can feel like someone is stabbing you in the ear.

 My Own Story Living With Hyperacusis